Everest Base Camp Trek for Beginner: 8 Tips to Follow

 Day 14: Departure

-We will organize a farewell to you and your groups so you can safely fly back to your home country.
-Dropping you at the airport, we hope to see you back again.
+We will say farewell to you and your groups so you can safely fly back to your home country.
+We drop you off at the airport and hope to see you back again.

 Everest Base Camp Trek Cost